Netec-Mx/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

 + Using Azure PowerShell, `Remove-AzResourceGroup -Name resourceGroupName`.
 + Using the CLI, `az group delete --name resourceGroupName`.

-## Extend your learning with Copilot

-Copilot can assist you in learning how to use the Azure scripting tools.
-Copilot can also assist in areas not covered in the lab or where you need more information.
-Open an Edge browser and choose Copilot (top right) or navigate to *copilot.microsoft.com*.
-Take a few minutes to try these prompts.
-+ Share the top 10 best practices when deploying and configuring a virtual network in Azure.
-+ How do I use Azure PowerShell and Azure CLI commands to create a virtual network with a public IP address and one subnet.
-+ Explain Azure Network Security Group inbound and outbound rules and how they are used.
-+ What is the difference between Azure Network Security Groups and Azure Application Security Groups?
-Share examples of when to use each of these groups.
-+ Give a step-by-step guide on how to troubleshoot any network issues we face when deploying a network on Azure.
-Also share the thought process used for every step of the troubleshooting.

 ## Learn more with self-paced training